dsc106/dsc106.github.io/projects/project2peer.md

 This is an individual assignment.
 You may not work in groups.

-Your peer reviews are due Fri 05/03, 11:59pm.
-The links to the submissions that you are required to evaluate will be emailed to you.
-You must submit peer reviews for two Project 2 submissions.
-To submit your review, you must use gradescope.
+Your peer reviews are due Tuesday 05/07, 11:59pm.
+Each student must review the project of two other students.
+Those two students will be assigned to you in a spreadsheet linked in an Ed thread titled, "Project 2 Peer Grade Assignments."
+Email the students to get their projects.

+To be clear:

+1. Consult the spreadsheet to see your two peer graders.
+2. Email each of your two peer graders your project.
+They will be your peer graders.
+3. You should receive two emails from your peers with projects for you to grade.
+Grade those.

+If a student does not send their project to their peer graders by Sunday, 5/05, the peer graders will receive full credit for that project and that student that neglected to email their project to their peers will lose 50% of the assignment grade for each project not sent.

+To submit your review, you must use gradescope, **Project 2 Peer Grading**.
 Please carefully respond to each of the questions raised.